Skip to main content

 The reason I run HostFinder.ca on a Canadian-owned VPS comes down to two things: data sovereignty and predictable billing.

-Cross-border hosting can add extra jurisdiction and vendor-review questions.
-Canadian infrastructure can support a cleaner data-residency plan, while PIPEDA compliance still depends on your policies, consent practices, contracts, safeguards, and internal handling of personal information.
-For businesses handling customer data, keeping hosting on Canadian infrastructure can make that review simpler.
+Cross-border hosting adds extra jurisdiction and vendor-review questions.
+Canadian infrastructure supports a cleaner data-residency plan, while PIPEDA compliance still depends on your policies, consent practices, contracts, safeguards, and internal handling of personal information.
+For businesses handling customer data, keeping hosting on Canadian infrastructure makes that review simpler.

 The CAD pricing piece is more practical.
 A US VPS advertised at $20 USD becomes about $28 CAD after exchange rate conversion (at $1.37 per USD), then another 2.5% on top from your bank's foreign transaction fee, which works out to roughly $28.70 CAD per month.
 Every Canadian-owned host on this list bills in CAD with no hidden conversion costs.

-Who Should Use VPS Hosting Instead of Shared Hosting?
+Who Should Move to VPS Instead of Shared Hosting?

 Stay on shared hosting if